Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 * More time to edit CSS and design of the site.
 Time was limitied and therefore the look and feel of the site suffered.
 * Could add some affiliated products to the site for your dog as an added revenue stream.
 * Ablitiy to sned likes to other dogs and make it a bit more interactive.
 Maybe include some blog posts about puppy meet ups etc in local areas.
+*  I would also like to render the Users dog detail page and blog posts to their User Profile page.

 ## Technologies Used